nstielau/autogen_iterations/README.md

 # autogen_iterations
 A repo of iterative attempts by autogen agents to solve a problem.

+Specifically, there is a bug in autogen that was emitting a warning with a valid API key.

+So I tried to get autogen to fix autogen!

 ## Prompt

 Here is the prompt given to the assistant: